Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

 provided at staircase init, and their use is evaluated based on the
 expected amount of information gain given a space of PSE and slope values
 to test over.

+See [MinExpEntStairDemo](MinExpEntStairDemo) for an example and the comments in the method
+functions below for use of the different staircase methods.

 By default, a psychometric function ranging from 0% to 100% is used, as
 is suitable for discrimination experiments with a standard in the middle